- 1 Recommender Systems

 MovieLens (http://movielens.org) is a web site that helps people find movies to watch.
 It has hundreds of thousands of registered users.
 We conduct online field experiments in MovieLens in the areas of automated content recommendation, recommendation interfaces, tagging-based recommenders and interfaces, member-maintained databases, and intelligent user interface design.

 LensKit is an open source toolkit for building, researching, and studying recommender systems.
 It is intended to support reproducible research on recommender systems, and provide recommendation technology for integration into research or production systems.
-More detailed information and documentation are available on the project page and BitBucket.
+More detailed information and documentation are available on the project page and GitHub.

 The rating interfaces project is investigating different interfaces for rating movies.
 We are currently doing this by looking for interfaces that yield consistent ratings using re-rating experiments.
 We are also pursuing theoretic work that shows both how to measure ratings consistency, and explains why consistent ratings are probably the most efficient at gathering information about user preferences.
 Of course, we are also looking for rating interfaces that users will like.